 EGL and other broker-dealers invest in fixed income portfolios consisting primarily of U.S. Treasury bills, municipal bonds and other debt securities.
+At December 31, 2020, this portfolio consisted solely of U.S. Treasury bills.
 These securities are carried at fair value, with changes in fair value recorded in Other Revenue, Including Interest and Investments, on the Consolidated Statements of Operations, as required for broker-dealers in securities.
-The Company had net realized and unrealized gains (losses) of \$491, \$546 and (\$865) for the years ended December 31, 2019, 2018 and 2017, respectively.
+The Company had net realized and unrealized gains (losses) of (\$1,216), \$491 and \$546 for the years ended December 31, 2020, 2019 and 2018, respectively.